 It’s recommended to divide patients into three categories:

-- New (before their first appointment)
+- new (before their first appointment)

-- Current patients
+- current patients

 It’s good to make these lists customizable for each specialist to manage them according to their preferences and create more patient lists.